andrekramer/erdna/README.md

 " localhost:8080
 15

-or define and call a function:
+or to define and call a function:

 curl --data-raw "
 (define (square x) (* x x))